-Since I had gone through the process a lot of times, both in cognitive walkthrough and pilot testing by myself, I am very familiar with the two different routes and each task users would do in testings.
+Since I had gone through the process a lot of times, both in the cognitive walkthrough and the pilot test by myself, I am very familiar with the two different routes and each task users would do in testings.
 This helped me easily find problematic areas while watching users use the product.
 Also, being specific to each step in a single task enable us to summarize the results quickly and turn them into improvements suggestions.

 Still, there are several things I wish I could do better next time.
 When I chose the dataset and design scenarios, I just chose one that was available and easy to understand.
-However, our data scientist later pointed out that it was not an usual prediction case for both business people and data scientist in business world.
+However, our data scientist later pointed out that it was not a usual prediction case for both business people and data scientist in the business world.
 It’s better to use a more common case to resemble a real situation.
 Also, inform participants about the technical specification earlier is very important to avoid unexpected situations.
-Also, it’s good to invite colleagues to join the testing, but not too many at one time.
+It’s good to invite colleagues to join the testing, but not too many at one time.
 Too many testers with one participant would possibly make the participant feel stressful.
-Then we might not get much useful insights from this testing as we could have.
+Then we might not get many useful insights from this testing as we could have.
 Finally, when the testing went for a very long time, it’s less possible to get useful information as participants got fatigue.

 4.2 Some takeaways

-- Cognitive walkthrough is helpful in structuring task flows and identifying possible issues.
+• A cognitive walkthrough is helpful in structuring task flows and identifying possible issues.

-- Depending on your goal, choose reasonable rating criteria.
+• Depending on your goal, choose reasonable rating criteria.

-- Be specific about the technical requirement(Browsers, OS, etc.) and let your participants know it ahead.
+• Be specific about the technical requirement(Browsers, OS, etc.) and let your participants know it ahead.

-- Be courtesy and don’t let the meeting last too long (Ideally 45 - 60 min, no longer than one hour)
+• Be courtesy and don’t let the meeting last too long (Ideally 45 - 60 min, no longer than one hour)

-- It’s very important to go through the whole process by yourself and with your colleagues several times before the real testing.
+• It’s very important to go through the whole process by yourself and with your colleagues several times before the real testing.

-- Invite your colleagues to join the testing is beneficial, but not too many at once.
+• Invite your colleagues to join the testing is beneficial, but not too many at once.